 We aim to enthuse our students, providing them with the confidence and skills to communicate in another language successfully.
 We use the target language actively in our lessons, fostering passion in our students, while also equipping them with the skills they need to be successful in their future lives.
 These skills include listening to, and reading, authentic materials from a variety of sources, writing in different registers and ultimately being able to speak their foreign language within a range of different contexts.
 In this way students gain linguistic confidence, whilst enhancing their cultural perspective.

 Years 7 & 8

-At the beginning of year 7, students will begin their study of French, German or Spanish.
+At the beginning of Year 7, students will begin their study of French or Spanish.
 Students learn how to give personal information and to ask questions.
 In addition, students explore the different skills of listening, reading, writing and speaking and develop their own tool-kit of strategies to help with their own language learning.
-Our year 7 and 8 students are also encouraged to make the most of our cultural links with France, Spain and Germany and pen-pal letter writing projects are very popular.
+Our year 7 and 8 students are also encouraged to make the most of our cultural links with France and Spain and pen-pal letter writing projects are very popular.

 Students will receive a weekly homework which will enable them to practise and consolidate their reading and writing skills.

 Across Year 7 and 8, students are assessed half-termly.
 The assessments cover the 4 main skills and are all linked to the future assessment they will face in the GCSEs examinations.

 In Year 9, our scheme of work allows students to deepen their grammatical knowledge and develop their skills of translation in preparation for their GCSE studies.
 The topics we study are more closely linked to the GCSE course and students are encouraged to write in length, demonstrating a wider range of complexity.
 Topics covered include media & fashion, food & healthy living, along with our local area & home.

 As in year 7 and 8, students continue to be assessed half-termly.
 Our assessments cover the 4 main skills and begin to mirror the types of assessment students will need to undertake during their GCSE studies.